confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 The result of this statement will not be persisted in a Kafka topic and will only be printed out in the console.

-The WHERE clause must contain a single value of ``ROWKEY`` to retieve and may optionally include bounds on WINDOWSTART if the materialized table is windowed.
+The WHERE clause must contain a single value of ``ROWKEY`` to retrieve and may optionally include bounds on WINDOWSTART if the materialized table is windowed.

 Example: